Latakia (tobacco): Syrian Latakia

 Once in the hands of processors such as the Imperial Tobacco Company, the tobacco grown in the plains is de-stalked and bulked together with the tobacco grown in the Mountains; the latter retaining its stalk and flowers.
 The leaves are then further bulked and placed into large vaults for up to 90 days.
 During this process, the tobacco undergoes fermentation (a common practice amongst tobacco processors throughout the world).
-This processes eliminates/reduces water content, many harsh chemicals such nicotine, as well as producing new and more complex flavor compounds.
+This process eliminates/reduces water content, many harsh chemicals (such as nicotine), and produces new and more complex flavor compounds.
 After fermentation, the tobacco is placed in frames to be exported.
 This is usually done in the winter to prevent further fermentation.
 This increases the difficulty of seed variety identification as plants are mixed together during bulking and fermentation, making it near impossible to distinguish between flavor characteristics and leaf structure of one variety over another.

-The taste and aroma of Syrian Latakia is considered mild, floral, spiced, with wood smoke, and tart flavors similar to wine.
+The taste and aroma of Syrian Latakia is considered mild, floral, spiced, and with wood smoke and tart flavors similar to wine.
 Within blends, it is typically added to a smoking mixture at less than 15%.
 Blenders suggest that the smoky acridness and tang becomes more prominent when in percentages of 35% or more.

 Charles Dickens spoke on Syrian Latakia and the current ruler of Syria at the time, stating, "the best Syrian tobacco, generally allowed to be superior to all others, is the Latakia, produced in the neighborhood of the city of that name, the ancient and renowned port of Laodicea, and which to be the present day, has a not inconsiderable trade.
 It lies at the foot of Mount Lebanon, not far from the spot where the remnants of the patriarchal cedars still grow in great abundance than in any other part of the mountains, though the abundance has not curtailed by the destroying visitations of time.
 And as Syria provides the finest tobacco in the world, the prince of Syria, the Emir Bekir, had the reputation, and most deservedly, of furnishing to his guest a pipe far more complete than any which could be furnished by any rival potentate in the east".

 Latakia is commonly referred to as Abourihm or "King of Flavor".